sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 -   0 - message sync is not allowed and cannot be changed by the user.
 -   1 - message sync is allowed.
 The user can change this setting.

+<a href="" id="messaging-allowmms"></a>**Messaging/AllowMMS**
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Enables or disables the MMS send/receive functionality on the device.
+To enable enterprises, disable MMS on the devices as part of the device auditing or management requirement.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 - Disabled.
+-   1 (Default) - Enabled.

+<a href="" id="messaging-allowrcs"></a>**Messaging/AllowRCS**
+<p style="margin-left: 20px">Added in Windows 10, version 1703.
+Enables or disables the RCS send/receive functionality on the device.
+To disable enterprises, disable RCS on the devices as part of the device auditing or management requirement.

+<p style="margin-left: 20px">The following list shows the supported values:

+-   0 - Disabled.
+-   1 (Default) - Enabled.

 <a href="" id="networkisolation-enterprisecloudresources"></a>**NetworkIsolation/EnterpriseCloudResources**
 <p style="margin-left: 20px">Contains a list of Enterprise resource domains hosted in the cloud that need to be protected.
 Connections to these resources are considered enterprise data.
 If a proxy is paired with a cloud resource, traffic to the cloud resource will be routed through the enterprise network via the denoted proxy server (on Port 80).
 A proxy server used for this purpose must also be configured using the **EnterpriseInternalProxyServers** policy.
 This domain list is a pipe-separated list of cloud resources.
 Each cloud resource can also be paired optionally with an internal proxy server by using a trailing comma followed by the proxy address.
 For example, **&lt;*cloudresource*&gt;|&lt;*cloudresource*&gt;|&lt;*cloudresource*&gt;,&lt;*proxy*&gt;|&lt;*cloudresource*&gt;|&lt;*cloudresource*&gt;,&lt;*proxy*&gt;|**.